Paul Baysse

-Paul Adrien Baysse (born 18 May 1988) is a French former professional footballer who plays as a defender.
+Paul Adrien Baysse (born 18 May 1988) is a French former professional footballer who played as a defender.

 Club career

 Born in Talence, Baysse has played for Bordeaux, Sedan, Brest, Saint-Étienne, Nice and Málaga.

 On 16 August 2018, Baysse was loaned to Ligue 1 side Caen.

 On 5 September 2022, Baysse announced his retirement from football.
+On 28 August 2024, he came out of retirement to sign for first club Bordeaux, who had just been relegated to the Championnat National 2.

 International career

 Baysse played at youth level for France from 2008 to 2011.